Title: Professor of Music

 Office: Music Department

-Since 2002, Dr. Dissmore has served as the Music Director of the Springfield Youth Symphony.
-Under his baton, this ensemble recently made its Carnegie Hall debut (June, 2007).
-The Youth Symphony has also performed for the Midwest Clinic and has toured within Missouri and Illinois.
-In addition to his work as a conductor at Evangel and with the Springfield Youth Symphony, Dr. Dissmore is frequently invited to serve as a guest conductor/clinician with orchestras in southwest Missouri and Northwest Arkansas.
+From 2002 to 2011, Dr. Dissmore served as the Music Director and Conductor of the Springfield Youth Symphony.
+Under his leadership, this ensemble made its Carnegie Hall debut in June, 2007, performed at the Midwest Clinic in December, 2005, and also toured to Washington, DC, Illinois, and within the state of Missouri.
+Additional conducting performances have included appearances with the Springfield Symphony and as a guest conductor/clinician with orchestras in southwest Missouri and Northwest Arkansas.

-As a violinist, Dr. Dissmore performs regularly with the Excelsis Trio and serves as the Principal Second Violinist with the Springfield (MO) Symphony.
-Past orchestral positions have included serving as Concertmaster of the Springfield Regional Opera Orchestra, as Concertmaster of the La Crosse (WI) Symphony, as First Violinist with the Wichita (KS) Symphony and Music Theatre Orchestras, and as First Violinist with the Rochester (MN) Symphony.
-Dr. Dissmore has appeared as soloist with orchestras in Missouri, Kansas, Minnesota, and Wisconsin.
-In the commercial arena, Dr. Dissmore has performed with such varied entertainers as Ella Fitzgerald, Ray Price, Kenny Rogers, Leslie Uggams, Regis and Kathy Lee, John Tesch, Mel Torme, Daniel O’Donnell, and many others.
+As a violinist, Dr. Dissmore performed with the Excelsis Trio for more than 20 years and currently serves as the Principal Second Violinist with the Springfield (MO) Symphony.
+In January 2014, he made his solo debut with the Springfield Symphony in a televised performance of Mozart’s Violin Concerto in G Major.
+Dissmore’s past orchestral positions have included serving as Concertmaster of the Springfield Regional Opera Orchestra, as Concertmaster of the La Crosse (WI) Symphony, as First Violinist with the Wichita (KS) Symphony and Music Theatre Orchestras, and as First Violinist with the Rochester (MN) Symphony.
+He has made solo appearances with orchestras in Missouri, Kansas, Minnesota, and Wisconsin.
+In the commercial arena, Dr. Dissmore has performed with such varied entertainers as Ella Fitzgerald, Ray Price, Kenny Rogers, Leslie Uggams, Regis and Kathy Lee, John Tesch, Mel Torme, Daniel O’Donnell, Johnny Mathis, and many others.

-Dr. Dissmore’s scholarly work has centered on the orchestral music of the American composer, David Kraehenbuehl.
-Recently, he, along with other distinguished scholars from the United States and Great Britain, was invited by Yale University to present his most recent paper, “The Triad as Symbol in the Mature Orchestral Works of David Kraehenbuehl” at a one-day Kraehenbuehl Conference co-sponsored by the Yale Music Library and the David Kraehenbuehl Society.
+Dissmore’s scholarly work has centered on the orchestral music of the American composer, David Kraehenbuehl.
+Recently, he, along with other distinguished scholars from the United States and Great Britain, was invited by Yale University to present his recent paper, “The Triad as Symbol in the Mature Orchestral Works of David Kraehenbuehl” at a Kraehenbuehl Conference co-sponsored by the Yale Music Library and the David Kraehenbuehl Society.
 In addition to this presentation, Dr. Dissmore has also presented lecture concerts and other performances of Kraehenbuehl’s music in Missouri and Wisconsin.
+In the spring of 2013, he was elected President of the David Kraehenbuehl Society.

-Dr. Dissmore holds a BME degree from the University of Wisconsin—Eau Claire (1983), an MM in Violin Performance from Wichita State University (1985), and a DMA in Orchestral Conducting from the Conservatory of Music at the University of Missouri--Kansas City (2003) where he was a student of Dr. Robert Olson.
+Dr. Dissmore holds a BME degree from the University of Wisconsin—Eau Claire (1983), an MM in Violin Performance from Wichita State University (1985), and a DMA in Orchestral Conducting from the Conservatory of Music at the University of Missouri—Kansas City where he was a student of Dr. Robert Olson.

-Job Responsibilities: Concert Orchestra, University Orchestra, Violin, Viola, Instrumental Conducting
+Job Responsibilities: Concert Orchestra, University Orchestra, Violin, Viola, String Techniques, Instrumental Conducting, Instrumental Materials.
+Graduate courses in Conducting.

-Org Memberships: Music Educators National Conference, American String Teachers Association, International Conductors Guild, College Orchestra Directors Association, Music Teachers National Association, The David Kraehenbuehl Society, Christian Instrumentalists and Directors Association, Pi Kappa Lambda, Phi Kappa Phi, Phi Eta Sigman, Kappa Delta Pi
+Org Memberships: President, David Kraehenbuehl Society.
+Memberships in: National Association For Music Education, American String Teachers Association, International Conductors Guild, College Orchestra Directors Association, Music Teachers National Association, Christian Instrumentalists and Directors Association, Pi Kappa Lambda, Phi Kappa Phi, Phi Eta Sigman, Kappa Delta Pi

 Started Work: 1988